Renters Insurance Spain

 Higher contents limits

-Optional electronics & gadgets cover
+Optional portable electronics & gadgets cover

 Legal expenses included

-Tenant Liability Insurance in Spain
+Expat Tenants Liability Insurance in Spain

-It protects tenants if they accidentally cause damage to:
+Tenant liability insurance in Spain protects tenants if they accidentally cause damage to:

 Example: